Tech-JI/Git-wksp-25Fa/part1.md

 - **Bitbucket**: Popular among enterprise users, owned by Atlassian
 - **FOCS Git**: The internal GC Git platform
   \normalsize

-## Practice

-Create a remote repository on [FOCS Git](https://focs.ji.sjtu.edu.cn/git) and push your Survival Guide to it.

 # Solving conflicts in Git